188 Reviews for the 2024 Edinburgh Fringe (In order from most enjoyable to least)

 Importance of Being...
 Earnest? (**)

 I generally think audience participation is a waste of valuable dramatic time, and from the start this version of Wilde’s play has an abundance of audience participation.
 By the final scene five members of the audience had speaking roles on stage.
-The show was so poorly constructed that the show ran more than twenty minutes longer than was promised.
+The show was so poorly constructed that the show ran longer longer than was promised.

 Pleasance Courtyard